hulmakerik/npfl122-docker-template/README.md

 ### requirements.txt

-Python packages that you yould like to install during the image build.
+Python packages that you would like to install during the image build.

 ## Usage